carpentries/sandpaper-docs/learners/setup.md

 `pandoc-X.XX-macOS.pkg` installer to your computer.
 Open the installer and follow the instructions to install pandoc on your computer.

-#### Verification
+#### Test your installation

-We will wait to verify that pandoc was installed after we install the infrastructure packages, to make sure it's discoverable.
+We will wait to test the pandoc installation after we install the infrastructure packages, to make sure it's discoverable by R.

 ### Infrastructure R packages